 Top 3 Small Cap ETFs

 I’m all about using index funds to make market calls.
 If I think small cap stocks will outperform, I’ll look at a number of small cap ETFs.
 Now, I’m using an indicator that I’ve found to work with a high-probability of success, and I call it the “money pattern”.
 The reason being: this pattern could multiple your money.
 However, the catch here is that I’m using options in conjunction with the “money pattern”.
 So if this pattern indicates bearish trading, I’ll buy put options.
 On the other hand, if the pattern generates a bullish signal, I’ll buy call options.
+Now, if you want an inside look of how I’m able to multiply my money – check it out here.

 You see, options provide leverage.
 If a small cap ETF has a small move and you’re on the right side of the trade, those options could explode in value and you could potentially double your money in a short amount of time.